 Be thou my vision, O Lord of my heart

 Be thou my vision, O Lord of my heart.
-Irish, 8th century, translated by Mary E. Byrne* (1880-1931), versified by Eleanor Hull* (1860-1935).
-This text is found in two manuscripts in the Library of the Royal Irish Academy in Dublin, dating possibly from the 8th century, one a poor copy of the other.
-The Irish text begins: Rop tú ma baile a Choimdiu cride: ní ní nech aile acht Rí secht nime.
+Irish, 10th/11th century or earlier, translated by Mary E. Byrne* (1880-1931), versified by Eleanor Hull* (1860-1935).
+This text is found in two manuscripts in the Library of the Royal Irish Academy in Dublin, one a poor copy of the other (Darling and Davison, p.
+752).
+The Irish text dates possibly from the 10th/11th century (see https://codecs.vanhamel.nl/Rop_t%C3%BA_mo_baile).
+It began: Rop tú ma baile a Choimdiu cride: ní ní nech aile acht Rí secht nime.
 It had sixteen 2-line stanzas, many beginning ‘Rop tú’ (‘Be thou’).
 The stanzas were translated by Mary E. Byrne (Máiri Ní Bhroin), as follows: Be thou my vision, O Lord of my heart.
-None other is aught but the King of the seven heavens.
-Be thou my meditation by day and night; May it be thou...
+None other is...

 If you have a valid subscription to Dictionary of Hymnology, please log in to view this content.
 If you require a subscription, please click here.